lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 And for the bumpteenth time she smacked them in their bum fluff covered face...

-Which, just for the record, happened to be attached to a portable video game case head.
+Which, just for the record, happened to be plastered on a portable video game case head.

-Not to say that all portable video game case heads were door-licking dweebs...
+Not to suggest that all portable video game case heads were door-licking dweebs...

 But this one was pretty damn door-licky and dweeby.

 Anyway, Linda's actions had drawn some unwanted attention...

-"You lads aren't fighting right," shouted Andrew Potatohead - he was wrapped around Jordan Pittabreadhead in the Marmalade On Toast yoga position - "you've got to let us cuddle you... not in a gay way, just in like a powerful entrepreneurial way.
+"You lads aren't fighting the right way," shouted Andrew Potatohead - he was wrapped around Jordan Pittabreadhead in the Marmalade On Toast yoga position - "you've got to let us cuddle you... not in a gay way, just in like a powerful entrepreneurial way.
 How else will you learn to be all businessy?"

 "I don't want to be cuddled by any of these dweebs," said Lucy.

-"And I don't want to be cuddled,"
+"And I don't want to be cuddled at all," said Linda, who - apart from Lucy - didn't let anyone without industrial-grade sandpaper stubble or special bag powers cuddle her, naked or otherwise...

+In fact, some people said she'd nailed The Grim Bagger and The Big Yo on the same night.

+But some people also said The Pretty Big Handbag was actually a flat-pack wardrobe, so we probably shouldn't listen to some people.

 "You will do as I say!" shouted Andrew Potatohead, unwrapping himself from a sweating and tantrically exhausted Jordan Pittabreadhead.

-Once upnwrapped - and, if you looked really closely, still erect - he started to mash-potato march towards them.
+Once upnwrapped - and, if you look really closely, still erect - he started to mash-potato march towards them.

 And for the third time in this story, Lucy and Linda looked at each other with an ever more familiar expression...

-It said 'We'll bloody see about that'.
+It said, 'We'll bloody see about that'.

-And they rolled up their sleeves and marched towards the potato headed man coming at them...
+And they rolled up their sleeves and marched towards the potato headed man strutting towards them...

 ## Part 8